mindkin/hourfleet/docs/youconfigure.md

 * 'Scheduled' is where cars are requested and booked ahead of time by a borrower, and the car owner (either B2C or P2P) has the option to approve and decline bookings depending on how they rate and trust the requesting borrower.
 Car owners declare when the car is available, the approve who can use it and when, and control how long the car is used for.

 * 'Immediate' is where borrowers can walk up to car on the street and use it right away.
 There is no approval step required by the owner (either B2C or P2P).
 If the car is physically available it can be used.
-Borrowers can take the car for as long as they need it, the owner only becomes involved in the process if the car is rejected by the borrower (usually becuase the car is not in a acceptable condition to be used).
+Borrowers can take the car for as long as they need it, the owner only becomes involved in the process if the car is rejected by the borrower (usually because the car is not in a acceptable condition to be used).

 In either case, borrowers will be fully verified by you before being able to borrower any cars.